AlexCouch/beagle-lang-specifications/DEFINITIONS.md

 ```
 def class A
 ```
-#### Defining a data structure
+#### Defining a struct
 ```
 def data Vector(x: Int, y: Int)
 ```
-Data structures require some kind of data to hold, unlike classes
+Structs require some kind of data to hold, unlike classes

 #### Defining a constant
 ```